-Legal weddings can be conducted in Ireland by anyone who is authorised by the government to officiate legal marriage ceremonies.
+Legal weddings can be conducted in Ireland by those who are registered to solemnise legal marriage ceremonies.
 You will find their names and contact details in a document titled “Register of Solemnisers” available from the HSE website.

 Marriage Solemnisers in Ireland are categorised by three marriage types according to the government: